cvc-digital/typo3-webauthn/README.md

 ## Features coming soon
 - [ ] Add compatibility to TYPO3 v10.
-- [ ] Add feature toggle to make WebAuthn a second factor for the username and password login.
 - [ ] Add feature toggle to force users to register an authenticator on their first login.